3 to 6 million charging points? The solution with solar carports? – Image: lightpoet|Shutterstock.com

 - Registered cooperatives – 1 electric car

-- Church, ecclesiastical institution, recognized religious community. – 1 electric car
+- Church, religious institution, recognized religious community – 1 electric car

-Nevertheless, Mehrzeit believes that the future belongs to purely electric cars.
-32.4% of those surveyed are of the opinion that purely electric cars will gain the most market share in the next 10 years.
-Among men it is almost 40 percent.
-This means that electric vehicles are well ahead of classic hybrids (16.2 percent) and vehicles with fuel cells (14.4 percent).
+Nevertheless, the majority believes that the future belongs to the pure electric car.
+32.4% of those surveyed think that pure electric cars will gain the most market share in the next 10 years.
+Among men, this figure is almost 40%.
+This puts electric vehicles significantly ahead of conventional hybrids (16.2%) and fuel cell vehicles (14.4%).

-Those who are currently hesitant to buy an electric car most often give the reason that the range is too short (46.7 percent).
-A high purchase price (41.5 percent) and too few charging stations (41.2 percent) are further reasons that skeptics currently argue against an electric car.
+Those currently hesitant to buy an electric car most frequently cite insufficient range (46.7 percent) as the reason.
+A high purchase price (41.5 percent) and an insufficient number of charging stations (41.2 percent) are further reasons that currently discourage skeptics from buying an electric car.

-Little fundamental rejection, more technical reservations about electric cars.
-23.3 percent think that the ecological advantage is not big enough, 12.3 percent say that they have simply gotten used to gasoline or diesel engines and only 3.4 percent simply do not attach any importance to CO2 savings.
+There is little fundamental rejection of electric cars, but more technical reservations.
+23.3 percent believe the environmental benefit is not significant enough, 12.3 percent say they have simply become accustomed to gasoline or diesel vehicles, and only 3.4 percent simply do not value CO2 savings.

-Very few people want to do without individual mobility in the future.
-The question was asked about the plan for the next car purchase.
-Only 4.6 percent responded that they probably no longer wanted to buy a car.
+Very few people want to forgo individual mobility in the future.
+When asked about their plans for their next car purchase, only 4.6 percent responded that they probably wouldn't buy a car at all.

-In your opinion, what are the most important reasons that stop you from buying an electric car?
+What are, in your opinion, the main reasons that are preventing you from buying an electric car?

 - 41.5% – High purchase price